 Painting over distemper paint

-Do you have a red, black, green or brown house that has previously been painted with distemper paint and is now starting to look shabby?
-Or perhaps a grey façade that has been treated with iron vitriol?
-Paint over it with Red Pine Tar, Black Pine Tar, Green Pine Tar, Brown Pine Tar, Blackbrown Pine Tar or Pine Tar Vitriol.
+Is your house painted with distemper and is starting to look worn?
+Paint it over with pine tar!
+You will get a sustainable result and at the same time avoid a facade that cracks or looks chalky.
 You will achieve a durable finish and your façade will not crack or flake.
 Pine tar is a paint that protects and strengthens the wood while also giving it a beautiful and natural colour.
 Pine tar is also the best product on the market for use on distemper painted buildings.
 Paint over distemper paint with nature’s own paint.

 Red Pine tar popular as early as in the 16th century